 Jail Data initiative

-It is possible that longer periods of pre-trial detention, or detainees’ delayed access to counsel, actually increase recidivism, and/or escalate petty offending into more serious offending.
+It is possible that higher bail amounts and longer periods of pre-trial detention actually increase post-release recidivism, and/or escalate minor offending into more serious offending.
 Through the generous support of multiple funders, our data science team is scraping daily county jail rosters in over 1,300 counties.
-Using these data we will be able both to identify counties that are systematically jailing defendants pre-trial and/or post-fine, and to estimate the impacts of these practices on recidivism.
+Using these data we will be able to estimate the impacts of pre-trial detention and bail practices on recidivism.

 We began collecting daily detainee-level data in September 2019.
 As we scrape a jail roster, we simultaneously extract multiple structured data fields, which generally include name, date of birth, gender, race/ethnicity, booking charges, bond/bail status, booking date, and release date.
 We predict charge classes using text fields for booking charges with the help of CJARS at the University of Michigan.
 We are also able to identify if and when released detainees are rebooked into the same jail.